Melrose Industries (LON:MRO) Shares Down 11.7% – Here’s Why

-Separately, JPMorgan Chase & Co. reaffirmed an “overweight” rating and issued a GBX 850 ($10.99) price target on shares of Melrose Industries in a research note on Thursday, January 23rd.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat.com, Melrose Industries currently has a consensus rating of “Moderate Buy” and an average target price of GBX 640 ($8.27).
+Separately, JPMorgan Chase & Co. restated an “overweight” rating and issued a GBX 850 ($10.98) price target on shares of Melrose Industries in a research report on Thursday, January 23rd.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, Melrose Industries presently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 640 ($8.27).

-Melrose Industries (LON:MRO – Get Free Report) last posted its earnings results on Thursday, March 6th.
+Melrose Industries (LON:MRO – Get Free Report) last released its earnings results on Thursday, March 6th.
 The company reported GBX 26.80 ($0.35) earnings per share (EPS) for the quarter.
 Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
-Analysts anticipate that Melrose Industries PLC will post 33.9741641 EPS for the current year.
+Research analysts forecast that Melrose Industries PLC will post 33.9741641 earnings per share for the current year.

 About Melrose Industries